 For centuries the land upon which Blackberry Farm is situated has provided for its inhabitants.
-The Cherokee and then the first Appalachian discovered how to cultivate what would sustain them and how to forage what was already abundant in the field, forest and stream.
-Today, we choose to take the same approach because it links us with a continued passion for this special place and the seasons.
+The Cherokee and early Appalachians learned how to cultivate these foothill soils and how to forage what was already abundant in the field, forest and stream.
+Today, we cherish this understanding andcontinue to preserve these traditional land use practices.

 Since its inception, the Farmstead has been a favorite gathering place for guests, chefs, and artisans alike.
 With a vast number of vegetables from our gardens and foraged goods from our surroundings, our chefs and artisans have the “raw materials” to provide an array of culinary creations.
 Our gardeners grow vegetables that offer endless colors, textures and tastes.
 Our forager, livestock team and our local agricultural community provide milk for our cheese maker, meat for our butcher, as well as wild mushrooms, blackberries and ramps for our preservationist.
 Items harvested around the gardens like sour cherries, sumac and persimmons are offered to the brewery and transformed into award winning spirits.
 Sustainably harvested ingredients are the essence of our celebrated Foothills Cuisine®.

 While you are here, we encourage you to take part in the farm activities that we have to learn about the land and the food it provides us.
 You are encouraged to join Master Gardener John Coykendal in one of his talks about the old days of farming or the art of saving seeds.
 Take a Farmstead tasting tour and get a good overview of our farm and the opportunity to try some of our farmstead products.
 We also offer activities with our garden manager and farmstead educator to learn about our gardening techniques and philosophy.
 Make sure to sign up for a cooking demonstration with one of our artisans to learn their techniques of transforming local bounty into culinary delight.